TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/ad.md

 **Yes, I am comfortable with relocation, and I am open to flexible shifts as required by the role or project needs.**

 ---
+1. How to Ask for Feedback (Polite + Professional)

+Ask this only at the end, not during the interview.

+Option 1 — Safe & Professional

+“Before we end, may I ask for a small feedback?
+I’d love to know if there’s anything I should improve for future interviews.”

+Option 2 — Fresher-Friendly

+“Since I’m in the learning phase, any quick feedback on my performance today would really help me grow.
+If it’s possible, I’d appreciate it.”

+Option 3 — Very Polite (If interviewer looks strict)

+“If it’s allowed, could you share one thing I did well and one thing I can improve?”

+(This raises the chance they’ll share something.)

+If the interviewer says: “We can’t give feedback.”

+This is common.
+Companies avoid giving feedback because of policies.

+Here is the exact script you should say:

+✅ Perfect Response

+“No problem at all.
+Thank you for letting me know.
+I appreciate your time today and I really enjoyed the discussion.”

+This keeps your impression positive.

+🟢 3.
+If you still want to leave a smart final impression

+You can add this small line (optional):

+“I’ll continue improving my skills.
+Thank you again for the opportunity.”

+This shows maturity.

 # 🟡 **SECTION B — MEDIUM PRIORITY (Prepare After Section A)**